-Indo-German Start-up Venture - K und S Solutions to Establish Office in Pune | Business
+Indo-German Start-up venture - K und S Solutions to establish office in Pune | Business

 - India

-Mumbai, Maharashtra, India (NewsVoir) The German entrepreneur Peter Stromberger and Sunil Kulkarni have come together to establish 'K und S solutions' (Kulkarni and Stromberger solutions).
-The company has the vision to work in the Process Plant Engineering space and serve the needs of Chemical, Petrochemical & Pharmaceutical sectors.
+Mumbai (Maharashtra) [India], May 6 (ANI/NewsVoir): The German entrepreneur Peter Stromberger and Sunil Kulkarni have come together to establish 'K und S solutions' (Kulkarni and Stromberger solutions).
+The company has the vision to work in the Process Plant Engineering space and serve the needs of Chemical, Petrochemical and Pharmaceutical sectors.
 The company will be based in Pune and intends to recruit 100 engineers in its first year of operations.
-Mr. Kulkarni & Stromberger were the Founder Directors of TRIPLAN India Pvt.
-Ltd. which they established as a 100% subsidiary of German company TTP in which they both were also a part of the global leadership team.
+Kulkarni and Stromberger were the Founder Directors of TRIPLAN India Pvt Ltd which they established as a 100 per cent subsidiary of German company TTP in which they both were also a part of the global leadership team.

+The new company will offer full range of Engineering and Project Management services for the sectors mentioned.
+It intends to support clients right from the developmental stage in the lab to commercial production.
+This will allow them to work closely with clients in the early project phases to carry out feasibility studies and concept design and to provide the engineering and project management services for the following phases of a project till the plant is commissioned.
+During an interview, the founders mentioned that the company will support European and global organizations to outsource their engineering activities to the company as a dedicated partner, so it can help them to relieve from the resource constraints in engineering and the cost pressure in Europe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)